kgptapps/consolelogpipe/packages/storage-monitor/README.md

 ## 🤝 Contributing

-This is a beta feature of Console Log Pipe.
+This is a production feature of Console Log Pipe.
 Feedback and contributions welcome!

 ## 📄 License